The project

 Location

-The project is located apporximately 25km to the east of the township of Taralga in the upper Lachlan Shire Council.
+The project is located approximately 25km to the east of the township of Taralga in the upper Lachlan Shire Council.
 A key point in the NSW energy system.
-The project is approximatley 13ha in size and connects to the exisiting Bannaby 500kV substation..
+The project is approximatley 13ha in size and connects to the exisiting Bannaby 500kV substation.

 Access